 To gain contacts, you’ll need to get them to send your Official Account the first message.
 As we mentioned earlier, big brands use Stickers to attract new contacts, but there are other ways to accomplish this.

+LINE does not have a messaging window restriction.
+This means that once customers send you the first message, you can message them at any time.
 Next, we’ll go over how much it costs to maintain a LINE Official Account.

 LINE Official Account Subscription Plans